junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 > **Outline:** Dean comes back from purgatory, witnesses Cas get torn apart the moment he pass through the portal and disappears, doesn't know if Cas is killed in the process, determined to find Cas if he's not (self-comfort: maybe he's just pulled away, like angel-banishing spell).
 Dean goes to find Sam, Sam is living with Amelia happily (Kermit, Texas), Dean decides not pull him out of apple pie life again, goes to hunt/search on his own, actively looks for monster/Leviathan/angel sign
 >
-> Dean finds case of yeti in snow mountain (Rocky Mountain, Colorado), rumor says bigfoot trace but not bare foot, dress shoe trace, witness says seeing trench coat fabric but must be hallucination, Dean raises hope, starts searching, finds tear of dimension and bloody coat fabric in it (too big), believes Cas is out there (keep feeling being watched). finds actual Yeti escaped from purgatory, Yeti-Troll fights, Dean gets in between and almost gets killed, saved by angelic light but can't see Cas; the grace light weave into tear, sends monsters back and fix the hole, Cas gets pulled away as it closes
+> Dean finds case of yeti in snow mountain (Rocky Mountain, Colorado), rumor says bigfoot trace but not bare foot, dress shoe trace, witness says seeing trench coat fabric but must be hallucination, Dean raises hope, starts searching, finds tear of dimension and bloody coat fabric in it (too big), believes Cas is out there (keep feeling being watched).
+Dean gets caught in a fierce snow storm and almost freezes to death, saved by angelic light, gets a glimpse of Cas, see big trench coat shape but can't see him as a whole; the grace light weave into tear, fixes the tear, Cas gets pulled away as it closes, leaves a piece of cloth behind
 >
-> [+Cas POV: dark, confused, chaotic, torn apart, pieces, stumble foot print in snow, pulled away before manifest]
+> [+Cas POV: dark, confused, chaotic, torn apart, pieces, stumble foot print in snow, pulled away before manifest; no complete sentence]

 #### Act 1